-Figure 2: Annual Funding from the Board
+Figure 1: Annual Funding from the Board

-Figure 3: Clerk & Comptroller Court-Related Funding
+Figure 2: Clerk & Comptroller Court-Related Funding

-While enduring multiple budgetary challenges over the past six years, Pasco County has experienced the additional burden of a growing population coupled with a higher-than-average rate of unemployment.
-The collapse of the housing market had a direct impact on revenue from external sources, affecting our customers' ability to pay court fines, fees, and service charges.
+While enduring multiple budgetary challenges over the past seven years, Pasco County continues to experience the additional burden of a growing population coupled with a rate of unemployment that remains higher than the state average.
+The collapse of the housing market in 2008-2009 had a direct impact on revenue from external sources, affecting our customers' ability to pay court fines, fees, and service charges.
 This scenario, one of declining resources with an expanding County population, demanded that the Clerk & Comptroller's Office refine methods of service delivery.

-Current statistics indicate that housing sales rose in late 2014, only to dip in the beginning of 2015.
-The median house price also followed the same trend, but remained mostly higher than the previous year's prices.
-Although housing inventories rose in early 2015, levels were lower than the same period in 2014.
+Current statistics indicate that housing sales rose in late 2015, only to dip in the beginning of 2016.
+The median house price and housing inventory remained consistent with last year's pricing.
 Increased sales typically result in an increase in recording revenue received into the General Fund if sales are transacted with mortgages attached.
-Revenue does not increase proportionately if sales are transacted on a cash basis, or with no mortgage.
+Revenue does not increase proportionately if sales are transacted on a cash basis or with no mortgage.

 The reversal of Pasco's recording-related trends is recent.
-As shown on the following page, however, the population increase is not aligned with the lower rate of increased local unemployment opportunities.
+A graph on the next page shows that for the first time in several years, Pasco County's unemployment rate, while still higher than that of the State of Florida, is lower than that of the United States.
+This, too, is only a recent turn, but a welcome one.
+Pasco's population is still increasing, however, so it remains to be seen if local employment opportunities will support the population increase.
 This reinforces the observation that Pasco may be experiencing an economic rebound, but not at the same rate as the State of Florida.
-It may also indicate that baby-boomer retirees may once again be eyeing Pasco as a destination.
+It may also indicate that baby-boomer retirees may once again be eyeing Pasco as a destination or residents are staying longer.